James H. Torrens

-James H. Torrens (September 12, 1874 – April 5, 1952) was a congressman and New York Tammany Hall figure in the first half of the 20th century.
+James H. Torrens (September 12, 1874 – April 5, 1952) was an American politician who was a U.S. Representative from New York and a Tammany Hall political figure in the first half of the 20th century.

+Biography

 Born in New York City on September 12, 1874, Torrens attended the city's public schools.
 Torrens was for many years the vice president and treasurer of the D. Emil Klein Company, cigar manufacturers.
 During the early 1930s, Torrens served as vice president and general director of the Washington Heights Chamber of Commerce.